-The medrasas of Fes are small gems of local architecture.
-As with most Islamic Architecture, it is geometric and highly stylized decoration.
+The madrasas of Fes are small gems of local architecture.
+As with most Islamic Architecture, it is a geometric and highly stylized decoration.

-As Atlas cedar is the only strong wood widely available in Morocco, and its use, because of its structural properties, requires heavy beams.
-The medrasas feature it, both in framing and in details such as windows and screens.
+Atlas cedar is the only strong wood widely available in Morocco, and its use, because of its structural properties, requires heavy beams.
+The madrasas feature it, both in framing and in details such as windows and screens.

 Courtyards were marble.
 Walls were made of carved plaster and tiles.